 Subsequent product improvements

-The original Beach Bouncer is manufactured in flexible 22 oz PVC fabric with a mesh skirt, supported with a galvanized ballast chain in pocket.
+The original Beach Bouncer – TYPE I is manufactured in flexible 22 oz PVC fabric with a woven skirt, supported with a galvanized ballast chain in pocket.
 It has been upgraded with a tension cable both above the float and under the float for anchor point strength and lower center of gravity.
-It has 25 ft interval anchor points, flow-through mesh skirt and a heavier ballast chain in double-layer pocket.
+It has 25 ft interval anchor points, flow-through skirt and a heavier ballast chain in double-layer pocket.

 This type of boom is for seasonal use, it can be maintained and repaired using our hot air gun kit.
 The Beach Bouncer is available in 25, 50 and 100 ft sections.